shaimaa-hshalaby/Angular_Guide/06-Services/README.md

 ### Injector and Providers
 -    The **provider** is something that can create or deliver a service.
 -    The **injector** is the object that chooses and injects the provider where the application requires it.

+### Singleton service
+-  By adding the following meta-data to the @injectable() decorator, Angular creates a single, shared instance of the Service and injects it into any class that asks for it.

 ### How to register the providers to the injector
 There are several ways to register the providers to the injector